haggen/wayjs/README.md

 ### Splats

-Capture everything, including slashes and save in `way.params.splat`.
+Capture everything, including slashes and save in `params.splat`.
 You can include multiple splats, returning an array.

-    way.map('/goto/*', function() {
+    way.map('/goto/*', function(params) {
-      console.log('Goto: ', way.params.splat[0]);
+      console.log('Goto: ', params.splat[0]);
     });

-All the special syntaxes above can be combined to create powerful routing patterns.
+All the special syntaxes above can be combined to create powerful matching patterns.

 ## Changelog:

+### v0.4.0 2013-03-13

+- Now Way constructor is properly exposed instead of an instance
+- Moved `routes` out of the constructor to the prototype
+- Fixed docs typos and outdated information
+- Updated tests accordingly
+- Dropped Makefile and in favor of npm scripts

 ### v0.3.4 2012-09-06